skailasa/msc-thesis/plan.md

 - solved via a singular value decomposition and filtering out sing vecs with low sing vals. and calculation re-used in order to calculate all operators at all levels and just scaled for different positions and stored.

 - commment on how the m2l can be accellerated because of the structure of its surfaces and how we do it different to the original paper

+- Comment on existing software implementations, specifically exafmm and pvfmm and how this complements those implementations.

 Figures required:
 - None